49pctber/rapidlog/README.md

 1. reading the ID from using `rapidlog list -v`
 2. clicking on the entry from `summary.html` to copy it to your keyboard

-### Importing Another Database File
+### Syncing Databases File

-If you have multiple database files, you can merge them using `rapidlog import <path>` to incorporate your other database into your active one.
+If you have multiple database files (e.g. you use `rapidlog` on multiple computers), you can export your databases using `rapidlog export <path>` to copy your database file to somewhere on your computer.
+You can then import it using `rapidlog import <path>` on your other machine.

 ### `--help`